fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

     git clone ≪Forked Repository≫
     ```

-1. Setup the upstream for the forked repository.
+1. Set up the upstream for the forked repository.

     ```git
     git remote add upstream ≪Upstream Repository≫
     ```

-1. Update codebase if your master branch is outdated
+1. Update the codebase if your master branch is outdated

     ```git
     git fetch upstream